 Tours booked through tour companies typically involve some sort of tourist-trap pit stop such as this one.
 On our way to the Salt Mines we stopped by this cuy (guinea pig) farm/ souvenir shop.
 They sold hand-made goods and demonstrated the unique procedures involved in color dyeing many of the merchandise they sell.
 As expected from a tourist trap, their goods were really expensive.
-They did sell authentic alpaca goods as opposed to the cheaper synthetic replicas found in and around the Cusco marketplace.
+They did sell authentic alpaca goods as opposed to the cheaper synthetic replicas found in and around the Cusco marketplace however.
 As usual, I was on a budget so of course I didn’t purchase any souvenirs from this stop.
+Now off to what I came to see, Maras and Moray.

 Now this was a really cool place.
 The Maras Salt Mines aren’t the largest in the world – that title belongs to the Salt Mines in Bolivia.
 Still, this was a very cool place to visit.
 The salt-evaporation pools are a long time natural resource for the locals dating back since the Inca era.
 Upon exiting there are a lot of souvenir shops where you can pick up various salt products for cooking, therapeutic, and so forth.